Richard Steele: Literary life

 Steele's first published work, The Christian Hero (1701), attempted to point out the differences between perceived and actual masculinity.
 Written while Steele served in the army, it expressed his idea of a pamphlet of moral instruction.
 The Christian Hero was ultimately ridiculed for what some thought was hypocrisy because Steele did not necessarily follow his own preaching.
 He was criticized for publishing a booklet about morals when he himself enjoyed drinking, occasional duelling, and debauchery around town.

 Steele wrote a comedy that same year titled The Funeral.
 This play met with wide success and was performed at Drury Lane, bringing him to the attention of the King and the Whig party.
 Next, Steele wrote The Lying Lover (1703), one of the first sentimental comedies, but a failure on stage.

 Steele was a member of the Whig Kit-Kat Club.
 Both Steele and Addison became closely associated with Child's Coffee-house in St Paul's Churchyard.

 Steele left the army in 1705, perhaps due to the death of the 34th Foot's commanding officer, Lord Lucas, which limited his opportunities of promotion.

 Also in 1705, Steele married a widow, Margaret Stretch, who died in the following year.
-After Margaret's death, a slave plantation she owned in Barbados came into the ownership of Steele.
+After Margaret's death, a slave plantation she owned in Barbados came into Steele's ownership.
 At her funeral he met his second wife, Mary Scurlock, whom he nicknamed "Prue" and married in 1707.
-In the course of their courtship and marriage, he wrote over 400 letters to her.
+In the course of their courtship and marriage, he wrote more than 400 letters to her.